Cookie04CZ/GlyphRepair/README.md

 * Name of glyph's source font when mapping was done.
 * Glyph Name copied from the source font.
 * Unicode of character, assigned (mapped) by user.
 * Adobe Glyph List name, if the mapped character has one.
-The program calculates these solely to ease searching; they aren't otherwise used.
+The program calculates and stores these solely to ease manual searching and editing of the database; they aren't otherwise used.

 In practice, it looks like this:
 ```